Nova Scotia New Democratic Party: Gary Burrill

-Under Gary Burrill's leadership in the 2017 election, the NDP took 7 seats, the same number the party received on election night in 2013 but two more than it held going into the election.
+Under Gary Burrill's leadership in the 2017 election, the NDP took seven seats, the same number the party received on election night in 2013 but two more than it held going into the election.
 Since that election, three NDP MLAs resigned: Dave Wilson, Lenore Zann, and Tammy Martin.

-In the 2021 provincial election, the NDP won 6 seats and Burrill was personally re-elected.
+In the 2021 provincial election, the NDP won six seats and Burrill was personally re-elected.
 On November 9, 2021, Burrill announced that he will resign as leader once a new leader is chosen.
-He was succeeded by Claudia Chender on June 25, 2022 at a leadership convention held in Darthmouth to confirm her as leader.
+He was succeeded by Claudia Chender on June 25, 2022 at a leadership convention held in Dartmouth to confirm her as leader.
 Chender was the sole candidate to register to replace Burrill.